galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 This shows that there were a total of 180 OTUs observed between the 4 time points.
 Only 76 of those OTUs were shared by all four time points.
-We could look deeper at the shared file to see whether those OTUs were umerically rare or just had a low incidence.
+We could look deeper at the shared file to see whether those OTUs were numerically rare or just had a low incidence.

 Next, let's generate a dendrogram to describe the similarity of the samples to each other.
-We will generate a dendrogram using the jclass and thetayc calculators within the `tree.shared` command:
+We will generate a dendrogram using the jclass and thetayc calculators within the **Tree.shared** tool:

 > ### {% icon hands_on %} Tree
 >